mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/fdopamps.png
    :width: 10cm

-Opamps and fully differential opamps can also be drawn without the wires using the integrated circuit syntax.
+Opamps, fully differential opamps, and instrumentation amplifiers can also be drawn without the wires using the integrated circuit syntax.
 However, these cannot be analysed electrically.
 For example:

 .. literalinclude:: examples/schematics/Uopamp1.sch